naccdata/nacc-flywheel/docs/development/index.md

 1. Check the `BUILD` files and make sure the target and dependency names match what you expect.

-   You may want to edit the `python_sources` name argument in `new_project_name/src/python/BUILD` to set a new app name.
+   You may want to edit the `python_sources` name argument in `zebra_management/src/python/BUILD` to set a new app name.
-   Also, check the Dockerfile to ensure it is using the right gear project directory.
+   By default it will pick the prefix before the underscore, so the default app name for a gear named `zebra_management` will be `zebra_app`.
+   Similarly, the Docker image will be named `zebra-management`, replacing the underscore with a hyphen.
+   If you want to change this, you'll need to change the image name in both the `docker/BUILD` and `docker/manifest.json` files.

 2. Edit the `manifest.json` file

    At the top level, change the `name`, `label`, `description`, `version`, `author`.
    Under `custom.gear-builder` update `image` with the information from the `docker/BUILD` file.
    Then make any changes needed for the command line arguments to `inputs` and `config`.
+   By default the script will use the prefix before the underscore to name the file key for `inputs`, and for a project named `zebra_management` will use `zebra_file` as the key in the manifest and the `run.py` script.
-   These details should match up with the information used by your `run.py` script to get parameters.
+   Make sure these details should match up with the information used by your `run.py` script to get parameters.

+To complete the gear, you will likely need to make changes to `run.py` and the `main` scripts.
+In `run.py`, add anything that needs to be done gathering information from the environment, and the main script will do the actual computation mostly using code from the `common` directory.
+There may be exceptions to this scheme.
+For instance, the `directory_pull` script uses `run.py` without a main script because it behaves differently depending on whether it is run as a gear.

+Note that the main script is named using the project prefix described above.
+So, for `zebra_management` it will be named `zebra_main.py`.

 ## Adding common code